“I’ve never had to struggle in my life, so I’d like to help those who have struggles and are trying to better themselves.”

 There’s his shaved head, handlebar moustache, trademark grin (the infectious kind that spreads easily to everyone around him), and peerless style and flair.
 But it’s more than that.
-Gavin carries an energy that attracts others to him, bringing out their best qualities and emboldening them to take on new challenges.
+He carries an energy that attracts others to him, bringing out their best qualities and emboldening them to take on new challenges.

 I’ve known Gavin for about 20 years, since I started playing on his co-ed ultimate team, the Fabulous Flying Flamingoes.
 He has been one of the most important people in my life—someone who brought about pivotal change for me and had a powerful, lasting influence.
 But I’m not even sure he’s aware of his impact.
 His exuberance, positivity and generosity extend to so many people; I don’t know how he could ever fully appreciate how many lives he has improved, how many hearts he’s touched.

 In the past few months, Gavin’s capacity to help others has grown considerably.
 His penchant for finding great deals (he’s been called an “extreme bargain hunter”) led to Boom!
 Savings!
 Charity Shopping Club, which was launched in early 2016 to formalize Gavin’s efforts to capitalize on clearance sales and corporate points systems to buy goods for various local charities.